rpool/PySnpTools/README.md

 python setup.py build_ext --inplace --compiler=msvc
 ```

-Don't forget to set your PYTHONPATH to point to the directory above the one named fastlmm in
+Don't forget to set your PYTHONPATH to point to the directory above the one named pysnptools in
-the fastlmm source code.
-For e.g. if fastlmm is in the [somedir] directory, then
+the pysnptools source code.
+For e.g. if pysnptools is in the [somedir] directory, then
 in the unix shell use:
 ```
 export PYTHONPATH=$PYTHONPATH:[somedir]